Systematic reviews on psoriasis

 This resource is a mapping by topic of systematic reviews on psoriasis published from 2012 onwards.
 The systematic reviews were found in the searches for our CEBD Evidence Updates and in specially carried out searches of PubMed and the Epistemonikos database.
 Links are given to the PubMed abstract, or the original publication if not in PubMed.

 We would like to thank Professor Catherine Smith for her advice on the topic headings used in this mapping, which is intended to follow the treatment pathway of the NICE guideline as much as possible.

-A key purpose of this map of systematic reviews is to enable verification of research uncertainties submitted to the James Lind Alliance Psoriasis Priority Setting Partnership (PSP).
-It is also being used as a reference source for the Global Psoriasis Atlas project.
+A key purpose of this map of systematic reviews was to enable verification of research uncertainties submitted to the James Lind Alliance Psoriasis Priority Setting Partnership (PSP).
+It has also been used as a reference source for the Global Psoriasis Atlas project.